sidwan02/gemini-cli-gemma/understand.md

 6. When listing files related to a search term, unnecessarily uses list_directory and doesn’t know where the files are (can’t feed the entire environment either due to prompt forgetting)
+7. Gemma often forgets which files it's already looked at.

 # Litellm setup